Planning a trip with Golden Chariot luxury train in India? Is it worth it? Read the itinerary, check out the price, see some photos & decide yourself.

 What made The Golden Chariot a go-for experience over the experience of moving around places and choosing a luxurious hotel every night was the ease and peacefulness of having your own room as you slowly shift through places, yet, at the same time, escaping from the need of packing and unpacking daily.
 Consider The Golden Chariot as your own private moving hotel.

-Luxury Train Travel In India: Is It Even Possible?
+Luxury Train Travel In India: Is It Worth It?

 You know the thing about India is that here everything is possible.
 It’s one of those rare places in the world where you can travel on less than 10 dollars a day or end up spending over 10,000 — all you need to have is the pocket for it, and India can spoil you to the extremity.
 And my experience with The Golden Chariot was something just as similar.
 In almost a week, I was spoiled to a point that normal life started feeling unbelievably normal.
 From the welcome ceremony to the farewell, everything was royal in its own way.